sirisacademic/aina-impulse/README.md

 ---

-*IMPULS is part of the AINA Challenge 2024, advancing Catalan language technology for research and innovation.*
+*IMPULS is part of the AINA Challenge, advancing Catalan language technology for research and innovation.*